arthurprs/burst-trie/README.md

 # Benchmarks

 Benchmarks are most of the time pointless.
 But I figure the only reason to use this over the stdlib BTree implementation is speed.
-So let's get it over with and find out if it's useless or not.
+So let's get this over with and find out if it's useless or not.

 Note: unless stated as "seq" all benchmarks use uniformelly distributed random keys, which are the worst case scenario for the BurstTrie.
 Still, the average performance is very good.